ABOUT

 By recognizing work in this broader sense, we affirm that all labor—whether in an office, a home, a field, or a workshop—matters.
 Work is not just a means to a paycheck but an opportunity to glorify God, serve others, and contribute to the common good.

-What is the cultural mandate?
+• What is the Cultural Mandate?

 God created humanity in His image and gave them the responsibility to rule over and care for His creation alongside and on behalf of Him.
 This mandate extends beyond the natural environment and includes the cultivation of family, education, culture, arts, sciences, technology, and social structures.